Mary Treasured Jesus in Her Heart. Did You Know God Treasures You the Same Way?

 It’s a little intriguing to think about Jesus as a boy, and we can speculate about what he must have been like.
 Comedians have always joked that it must have been tough being Jesus’ sibling, since you would always hear, “Why can’t you be like Jesus?
 HE behaves!”

-In the Apocryphal gospel of Thomas the boy Jesus is depicted as performing some whimsical miracles, which is probably why that book stayed apocryphal and didn’t become part of the Canon.
+In the Apocryphal gospel of Thomas, the boy Jesus is depicted as performing a couple of somewhat whimsical miracles, which is probably why that book stayed apocryphal and didn’t become part of the Canon.
 But in point of fact, not much is written about the boy Jesus, except for Luke’s anecdote about Jesus staying behind at the temple at age 12 while his parents headed back to Galilee.
 It doesn’t tell us everything, but even this brief account reveals a few things that are interesting to me.

 Balance